Feeding your guests with finger foods can be a simple, convenient option that avoids the need for serving utensils altogether.

 Smaller versions of main dishes such as salads and pasta are ‘bowl’ food.
 The term used to describe foods that are considered more substantial.

 Other excellent and more substantial alternatives to offer include bread items such as pork sliders or little Turkish schnitzel rolls.
 These are small but satisfying.
 A variety of salads is also a great idea.
+Another trendy party food idea is mini fish and chips.

 Is gin your thing?
 Try our Classic Gin Cocktail Recipes